We are pleased that as a Board we have adopted the Charity Commission’s Code of Governance and are working to adopt its principles in practice.

-Michael’s career has been entirely in education and includes secondary school teaching (German and French); a range of roles for East Sussex County Council and Brighton & Hove City Council – including leadership on organisation planning – and five years with Learning & Skills Council Sussex where from 2007 – 2010 he was the Partnership Director for Brighton & Hove.
-During his career Michael has had a particular focus on school and college funding and on the planning of education provision and capital investment.
-Michael’s interest in the Friends Centre began at LSC Sussex where he worked closely with colleagues on the plan to move to Brighton Junction.
-This interest continued throughout his time with the city council where among other things he had strategic responsibility for the council’s role in adult and community learning and the Adult Learning Group.
+Michael Nix’s career includes secondary school teaching (German and French); a range of roles for East Sussex County Council and Brighton & Hove City Council and five years with Learning & Skills Council Sussex.
+During his career Michael had a particular focus on school and college funding and on the planning of education provision and capital investment.
+His interest in the Friends Centre began at LSC Sussex where he worked on the plan to move to Brighton Junction.
+This interest continued at the City Council where he had strategic responsibility for adult and community learning.
+Michael retired in 2015.

 Judith Parkes (member Quality Improvement Committee – Trustee responsible for Safeguarding)

 Judith has a first degree in Business and a Masters in Marketing and after spending many years in the retail industry, moved into education.
 She taught Business Studies in Further Education with a role in the marketing of the College.
 She spent 10 years at City College Brighton and Hove as the Marketing Director with responsibility for both home and international markets.
 During her time at the college she was also President of the Brighton and Hove Chamber of Commerce and developed links with local businesses and other institutions.

 Judith enjoys her involvement with the Friends Centre as a Trustee and as a student.
 She was appointed as a trustee in 2014.